MArbeeGit/Simon-Says-Game/README.md

-# Simon Game
+# Simon Says Game

-This is a simple implementation of the Simon game using HTML, CSS, and JavaScript.
+This is a simple implementation of the Simon Says game using HTML, CSS, and JavaScript.

 ## How to Play